dror27/dk-shack/vol1/songs/en/In Secret, She Takes Form.md

 Ghostly figurines as tree-sticks form\
 Crystal visions, ‘round her hilltop dorm\
 \
-Slowly, in rot or cheerful as storm\
+Slowly in rot or cheerful as storm\
 Knowledge is short, on all things to come\
 For being alive or in catacombs\
 She, as is time, in secret takes form